 Vibbiana our neighbouring village has a small cheese making shop.

-San Romano, our local comune town.
+San Romano, my local comune town.

 The beauty of small, picturesque towns and wonderful views.

 Minucciano, another ancient village in the valley.